 It doesn’t matter how good a price is for something if it doesn’t work.
 The most important factor in purchasing a new handset is ensuring that it will work with your current, or prospective carrier.
 Note whether it is locked to a particular service provider or if it’s unlocked.

 If you’re using AT&T, T-Mobile, or one of their respective brands, you should be fine with an unlocked phone.
-Verizon and Sprint subscribers need to pay closer attention to make sure it’s either universally unlocked, or paired to the network.
+Verizon subscribers need to pay closer attention to make sure it’s either universally unlocked, or can be paired to its network.

 When possible, try to avoid older phones that run software that’s a couple of generations behind.
 You might find the experience lacking and slow.
 More importantly, this could mean the phone may no longer receive security updates and patches.

 Does your new phone have a removable battery?
 If not, consider that the battery life might not be as good as it was when the device was new.
 Should the phone be two years old, you could be looking at less than desirable battery life.
 Or, you might have to rely on an external power supply more often.